French Quarter, New Orleans

 Jimmy gripped Connor’s shoulder.
 “Can you even hear me?”

 Connor wiped his face with the hem of his shirt as his vision came back and the ringing slowly faded.
 “I’m standing right here, ain’t I?”

 “Yeah, well you got that blank look on your face.”

 Connor blinked the last of the blackness away and forced his mouth into a wide, yet patronizing grin.
 “How’s that?”

 Connor framed his face with his palms as he batted his lashes.
 “Shucks, Jimmy.
 You make me blush.”

 “Connor, this is our new digital marketing lead, Liza Hardin.”
 Liza Hardin.
-Why was that familiar?
-“Liza, Connor Deneau.
+That was damn close to— “Liza, Connor Deneau.
 Manages our artists and repertoire.”